PouyaPouryaie/springboot-kafka/kafka-guideline.md

             return factory;
         }
     ```

 ## Hints
 - For test consumer part, you can define multi method instead of multi instance to connect to kafka
 - The method annotated with the @DltHandler annotation must be placed in the same class as the @KafkaListener annotated method

 # Keyword
-- Consumer rebalancing
+- Consumer re-balancing

 # Resource